epw/consensus/consensus.md

 \Begin{MC}

-Make a table on a piece of paper or something everyone can see, and record the flags as the players tell you theirs, so everyone can see what flags are available to them and which ones they've already hit.
+Make a table on a piece of paper or something everyone can see (or print the blank one provided), and record the flags as the players tell you theirs, so everyone can see what flags are available to them and which ones they've already hit.
 These Flags will help the players tell each other what kinds of early interactions they are expecting and hoping for, as well as a chance to start gaining experience right away.
 Because the Mages are new to the game, it’s likely they will be simple, and may even be based on things that the players expect to become quite common.
 Help anyone who is having trouble to come up with a fairly basic flag.
 A good standby would be something that causes them to trigger one of their Playbook Moves.

 \End{MC}